 such that $\natisophi{\phi}{A}{A} = \id_{\Detrc(\phi, A)}$ and $\natisophi{\phi}{B}{C} \circ \natisophi{\phi}{A}{B} = \natisophi{\phi}{A}{C}$.
 The multiplication in the central extension $\Detrpc(\DiffC)$ is given by composition in $\DiffC$ for the first component, and bilinear maps for composable $\phi_1, \phi_2 \in \DiffC$, $A \in \cylinders$ for the second component,

 which satisfy an associativity axiom and are independent of the choice of the annulus~$A$.
-See Section~\ref{section:central_extension} for details.
-The sewing isomorphisms $\detmult{\phi_1}{\phi_2}$ were introduced by Huang in the context of complex determinant lines~\cite[Appendix~D]{Huang:2D_Conformal_geometry_and_VOAs}, whose relation to $\Detrc(\Sigma)$ remains unclear to us at the moment (see Section~\ref{section:modular_functors} for some comments on this).
+(See Section~\ref{section:central_extension} for details.)
+The sewing isomorphisms $\detmult{\phi_1}{\phi_2}$ were introduced by Huang in the context of complex determinant lines~\cite[Appendix~D]{Huang:2D_Conformal_geometry_and_VOAs}, whose precise relation to $\Detrc(\Sigma)$ remains unclear to us at the moment.
+(See Section~\ref{section:modular_functors} for some comments.)